gSchool/angular-builtin-directives-lecture-support/readme.md

 ## Angular's Built-In Directives

+A directive in AngularJS is a meaningful name for a function that is attached with DOM elements.
+All AngularJS built in directives prefixed with the ng namespace.
+It is used to extend HTML elemets attribute.
+AngularJS directives have the ability to execute methods, define behavior, attach controllers and $scope objects, manipulate the DOM, and more.

 ### Working with the DOM can be tedious

 Angular's built-in directives are a way of simplifying the way we interact with and control the DOM.
 Imagine trying to make a list of items in HTML based on an array, call the array `things`.
 What are some of the ways we have been doing that so far?